kary2003/14-LSTM_Stock_Predictor/README.md

 [FNG Starter Notebook](https://github.com/kary2003/14-LSTM_Stock_Predictor/blob/main/Starter%20Files/lstm_stock_predictor_fng.ipynb)

 - - -

+## Conclusion: Performance Model Evaluation

+### Which model has a lower loss?
+The closing price model has a lower loss.

+### Which model tracks the actual values better over time?
+The Closing price model.

+### Which window size works best for the model?
+The best performing window size is 1.

 ### Images
 #### Closing Price comparison 1 day & 10 days at 10 epochs: